metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `tolerations` (Attributes List) Tolerations to be used in the Pod. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (Attributes List) TopologySpreadConstraints to be used in the Pod. (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `update_strategy` (Attributes) UpdateStrategy defines how a MariaDB resource is updated. (see [below for nested schema](#nestedatt--spec--update_strategy))
 - `username` (String) Username is the initial username to be created by the operator once MariaDB is ready.
-It has all privileges on the initial database.
+It has all privileges on the initial database.The initial User will have ALL PRIVILEGES in the initial Database.
 - `volume_mounts` (Attributes List) VolumeMounts to be used in the Container. (see [below for nested schema](#nestedatt--spec--volume_mounts))
 - `volumes` (Attributes List) Volumes to be used in the Pod. (see [below for nested schema](#nestedatt--spec--volumes))